 Secondary and specialized servers act as data providers for the primary server, exposing a part of their data model for the control center.
 This can be:

-- A custom set of probe server's data, such as certain mission-critical devices and important overview reports.
-The actual polling and report generation will be performed by the secondary server, allowing to properly balance system load.
+A custom set of probe server's data, such as specific mission-critical devices and important overview reports.
+The actual polling and report generation will be performed by the secondary server, allowing balancing system load properly.

-Some AggreGate Platform usage scenarios, such as centralized incident management, assume that a vast number of events should be received, processed and persistently stored in structured format.
-Some events streams may reach millions of events per second coming from several sources.
+Some AggreGate Platform usage scenarios, such as centralized incident management, assume that a vast number of events should be received, processed and persistently stored in the structured format.
+Some event streams may reach millions of events per second coming from several sources.

-- A dedicated storage server or a multi-server Big Data storage cluster is associated with each local processing server.
-Number of cluster nodes may vary according to event rate.
+A dedicated storage server or a multi-server Big Data storage cluster is associated with each local processing server.
+The number of cluster nodes may vary according to event rate.

-- Local storage servers are connected to a central aggregation server.
-The aggregation server is in charge of system-wide correlation of important events.
+Local storage servers are connected to a central aggregation server.
+The aggregation server is responsible for system-wide correlation of significant events.

-- Central server operators may screen the whole event database while actual data search tasks are distributed among the storage servers.
-Thus, centralized reporting and alerting based on the whole event database is possible.
+Central server operators may screen the whole event database while actual data search tasks are distributed among the storage servers.
+Thus, centralized reporting and alerting based on the entire event database is possible.